buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MaterialWood.md

 # Pset_MaterialWood

-This is a collection of properties applicable to wood-based materials that specify kind and grade of material as well as moisture related parameters.
+This is a collection of properties applicable to wood-based materials that specify kind and grade of material as well as moisture related parameters.<!-- end of definition -->